Xhosa Wars: Terms of the treaty

 The terms stated that all the country from the Cape's prior frontier, the Keiskamma River, as far as the Great Kei River, was annexed as the British "Queen Adelaide Province", and its inhabitants declared British subjects.
-A site for the seat of the province's government was selected and named King William’s Town.
+A site for the seat of the province's government was selected and named King William's Town.
 The new province was declared to be for the settlement of loyal tribes, rebel tribes who replaced their leadership, and the Fengu (known to the Europeans as the "Fingo people"), who had recently arrived fleeing from the Zulu armies and had been living under Xhosa subjection.
 Magistrates were appointed to administer the territory in the hope that they would gradually, with the help of missionaries, undermine tribal authority.
 Hostilities finally died down on 17 September 1836, after having continued for nine months.

 The killing of King Hintsa

 Hintsa was the King of the Xhosa Kingdom and was recognised as Paramount by all Xhosa-speaking tribes and states in the Cape; his death proved to be an enduring memory in the collective imagination of the Xhosa nation.
 Originally assured of his personal safety during the treaty negotiations, Hintsa rapidly found himself held hostage and pressured with massive demands for cattle "restitution".
 Other sources say he offered himself as a hostage until the indemnity was paid and even suggested that he accompany Colonel Smith in collecting Xhosa cattle.
 He attempted to escape at the Nqabarha River but was pursued, pulled off his horse, and immobilized with shots through the back and the leg.
 Immediately, a soldier named George Southey (brother of colonial administrator Sir Richard Southey) came up behind Hintsa and shot him in the back of the head; furthermore, Hintsa's ears were cut off after his death.
 Other sources say his horse bolted and Harry Smith tried to shoot the fleeing man but both his pistols misfired.
 Giving chase, he caught hold of Hintsa and dragged him heavily to the ground.
 Hintsa was still full of fight.
 "He was jabbing at me furiously with his assegai," Colonel Smith recalled in his autobiography, and the king succeeded in breaking away to find cover in a nearby stream bed.
 There, while pleading for mercy, the top of his skull was blown off by one of Smith's officers; his corpse was subsequently badly mutilated by Smith and his men.
-These actions shocked the government in London, which condemned and repudiated Governor D’Urban.
-Hintsa's murder angered the Xhosa for decades thereafter.
+These actions shocked the government in London, which condemned and repudiated Governor D'Urban.
+Hintsa's killing angered the Xhosa for decades thereafter.